 There are many diverse and exciting activities that can be undertaken on the roughly 2 million acres set aside by the BLM for recreation and tourism.
 These activities include boating, camping, climbing, fishing, hunting, and off-road vehicle use.

 Guide to Bureau of Land Management in Colorado

-In Colorado the Bureau of Land Management is responsible for 8.3 million acres of public land.
-Many sites on BLM lands in Colorado help to reveal the history of this stunning state.
 In Kremmling, adventurers can travel to the Cretaceous period of the dinosaurs by visiting the Ammonite Locality.
-Visitors can then visit the ancient pueblos of the Ancient Puebloans at the Anasazi Heritage Center in Dolores.
+Visitors can then visit the ancient pueblos of the Ancient Puebloans at the Canyons of the Ancients Visitor Center in Dolores.
 Discover more recent history on the Alpine Loop between Lake City, Silverton and Ouray, or in Penitente Canyon beside the San Luis Valley.